YottaDB/YDBDoc/MessageRecovery/errors.rst

 REMOTEDBNOTRIG
 ---------------------

-REMOTEDBNOTRIG, Trigger operations on global gggg not supported as it maps to database region rrrr that points to a remote file
+REMOTEDBNOTRIG, Trigger operations are not supported on global ^gggg as it maps to database region rrrr that points to a remote file

 MUPIP/Run Time Error: $ZTRIGGER() or MUPIP TRIGGER attempted to add, delete or modify a trigger in global gggg mapped to database region rrrr, which is defined as a GT.CM remote region, but GT.CM does not support trigger update actions.